Read on to learn where these famous localities derived their names from!

 Rajarajeshwari Nagar received its name from the famous Rajarajeshwari Nagar temple that is located just over one kilometer from the arch.

-Sadashivanagar is arguably the most elite and expensive neighborhood in Bangalore, India, and is fashionable among politicians, movie stars, and most of the city's millionaires who can afford homes there.
+Sadashivanagar is arguably the most elite and expensive neighborhood in Bangalore city, India, and is fashionable among politicians, movie stars, and most of the city's millionaires who can afford homes there.
 As the "Beverly Hills of Bangalore," having an address in Sadashivanagar connotes a high level of prestige, success, and/or fame.
 Famous residents of this locality include Kannada Superstar-late Dr.RAJKUMAR-ANNAVARU, Former Chief Minister SM KRISHNA,

 It derives its name from the Vijayanagara empire that flourished in south India during 15th and 16th centuries.Vijayanagar East is popularly known as RPC Layout (Railway Parallel Colony Layout), since this layout is along the railway track.
 It has been recently renamed as Hampi Nagar.
 Hampi was the capital of the Vijayanagar Empire.
 Vijayanagar also houses a large Public Library, which is one of the largest in Karnataka.